chompskiecodes/cursor/to_be_done.md

     );
     ```
   - This allows you to definitively know when practitioners are scheduled to work, regardless of their booking status.

+## Efficient Multi-Day Cache Queries for Availability

+- **Motivation:**
+  - The current cache logic only supports single-day lookups for practitioner/business availability, mirroring the limitations of the Cliniko API.
+This results in slow, repetitive queries when a week or more of availability is needed.
+  - The cache is stored in a database and can be queried much more flexibly and efficiently than the API.

+- **Current Limitation:**
+  - All endpoints and utilities loop over each day, calling the cache (and possibly the API) for each day separately.
+This is inefficient and unnecessary when the cache already contains the data for a range of days.

+- **Planned Upgrade:**
+  1. Add a new method to the cache manager to fetch all cached slots for a practitioner/business over a date range (e.g., a week) in a single query.
+  2. Update cache utility functions to use this new method and aggregate results for multi-day requests.
+  3. Refactor endpoints and managers (including parallel/enhanced logic) to use batch cache queries for week/multi-day requests, instead of looping per day.
+  4. Only fall back to the API for days not present in the cache, and update the cache accordingly.
+  5. Update/add tests to ensure correct aggregation and performance for week/multi-day cache queries.

+- **Expected Benefit:**
+  - Dramatically faster week/multi-day availability lookups, with no changes to the slow, limited Cliniko API logic.
+  - Reduced database and API load, and improved user experience for all clients.